coffee-cup/jakerunzer-com/src/pages/writing/babel-macros.md

 editing the config.
 - Plugins can lead to confusion as it can be unclear what in the code is being transpiled and what isn't.
 - They can conflict in non-intuitive ways.
-The ordering you defining the plugins in is important and when the ordering causes a bug, it can be impossible to debug.
+The ordering you define the plugins in is important and when the ordering causes a bug, it can be impossible to debug.

 Babel macros to the rescue!